duncdrum/cbdb-data/doc/function-doc.md

 Office is split over 2 xql files ``officeA.xql`` and ``officeB.xql``.
 This is due to a potential bug with new Range indexes raising a ``maxClauseCount`` error when running the full transformation from inside a single module.
-Splitting the module into two prevents the error from ocurring.
+Splitting the module into two prevents the error from occurring.

 ### local:office (officeA)